 Now that I’m older, I can appreciate The Castle through new eyes.
 We were mad not to step inside the magical grounds of The Castle all those years ago.
 It’s amazing how much hard work has gone into beautifying the gardens over the recent years.
 I may be biased because I’m a Blarney girl, but I have to admit that Blarney Castle and Gardens is one of my favourite places in Cork.
+I do love taking a road-trip to West Cork too!
 In fact, walking through Blarney Castle and Gardens has become one of my favourite past-times when I’m home.

 I couldn’t help taking photos all day, the Castle grounds are trully a photographers dream.
 Tip: if you see a queue of people waiting to kiss the stone, that’s your chance to stroll around the gardens and snap plenty of people-free photographs.